Research

 Spanish is not just one: A dataset of Spanish dialect recognition for LLMs

-Gonzalo Martínez, Marina Mayor-Rocher, Carlos P. Huertas, Nina Melero, María Grandury, and Pedro Reviriego
+Gonzalo Martínez, Marina Mayor-Rocher, Carlos P. Huertas, Nina Melero, María Grandury, Pedro Reviriego

 It's the same but not the same: Do LLMs distinguish Spanish varieties?

-Marina Mayor-Rocher, Cristina del Pozo, Nina Melero, Gonzalo Martínez, María Grandury, and Pedro Reviriego
+Marina Mayor-Rocher, Cristina del Pozo, Nina Melero, Gonzalo Martínez, María Grandury, Pedro Reviriego

 Procesamiento del Lenguaje Natural, 75, 137-146, 2025